squedo/Coursera-capstone/Introduction.md

 Unfortunately, car accidents happen.

-Would it be possible to understand/predict the severity of an eventual accident if ever happening?
+Would it be possible to understand/predict the severity of an eventual car driver accident if ever happening?

 Such a predictive model could be interesting for instance for:
   - inssurance companies to set a final price for an inssurance.